justinfagnani/html-include-element/README.md

 ### `no-shadow`

-A boolean attribute, which if present, causes the element to include the fethed HTML into its light DOM children.
+A boolean attribute, which if present, causes the element to include the fetched HTML into its light DOM children.

 ## Browser Support